 Your pelvic floor muscles act like a sling to support your bladder and bowel and need to be strong and supportive.
 If they become weak, the organs that are held by your pelvic floor muscles may lower.
 This is not only extremely uncomfortable but can also cause urinary incontinence.

-Urinary incontinence can take effect in a couple of ways; you might have leakage from your bladder when you cough, sneeze, laugh, exercise, lift or bend (stress incontinence).
+Urinary incontinence in men and incontinence in women can take effect in a couple of ways; you might have leakage from your bladder when you cough, sneeze, laugh, exercise, lift or bend (stress incontinence).

 When you have an urgent need to empty your bladder or bowel (urgency), a weak pelvic floor may mean you could sometimes fail to reach the toilet in time (urge incontinence).